BestSatelliteOptions is reader supported. When you make purchases through links on our site, we may earn a commission. Learn how.

 Is satellite internet better than fixed wireless internet?

 Both satellite and fixed wireless internet are good options for rural homes.
 Satellite internet is generally better than fixed wireless because it offers more availability and faster speeds.
-However, fixed wireless service tends to produce lower latency than satellite due to the shorter distance signal has to travel.
+However, fixed wireless service tends to produce lower latency than satellite due to the shorter distance signal has to travel, and can be less expensive.

 Why is rural internet so slow?